 Now we will discuss the academic and administrative formalities that need to be completed.
 We will also discuss what else you need to plan as an international student moves to a new country.

 It was quite intimidating for me, especially in the middle of the pandemic, January 2021.
 It was winter and right in the middle of the holidays (so a little deserted for the first two weeks)

 Institute clearance from your parent institute

-This part is the most crucial part and maybe the most time-consuming.
-Please talk with your supervisor and the academic section regarding the regulations and the documents required.
+This part is the most crucial and maybe the most time-consuming.
+Please discuss the required regulations and documents with your supervisor and the academic section.
 Usually, they require the following set of documents:

 1. Offer letter or Visa Application letter from the German institute